 In Tyson Foods, the Supreme Court declined to resolve the issue of whether a class may be certified if it contains members who were not injured and have no legal right to damages.
 Dealing with this increasingly common issue in class action litigation, the First Circuit recently summarized circuit precedent on the issue — and ultimately reversed a district court decision certifying a class that contained class members who had not suffered any injury.

-Plaintiffs filed the suit against defendant drug manufacturers for violations of various state consumer protection and antitrust laws, alleging they had suppressed generic versions of a drug by pulling it from the market months before its patent expired while simultaneously introducing a replacement with longer patent protection.
-The United States District Court for the District of Massachusetts granted plaintiffs’ motion to certify the class, finding named plaintiffs had standing to bring claims on behalf of class members in 26 states and had met the requirements of Rule 23 despite the fact that approximately 10 percent of the purchasers had not suffered an injury caused by the defendants’ conduct.
-The court found the uninjured class members were de minimis and could be separated out in a later proceeding.
-The First Circuit granted defendants leave to file an interlocutory appeal and subsequently reversed.
+The plaintiffs filed the suit against defendant drug manufacturers for violations of various state consumer protection and antitrust laws, alleging they had suppressed generic versions of a drug by pulling it from the market months before its patent expired while simultaneously introducing a replacement with longer patent protection.
+The United States District Court for the District of Massachusetts granted the plaintiffs’ motion to certify the class, finding that the named plaintiffs had standing to bring claims on behalf of class members in 26 states and had met the requirements of Rule 23 despite the fact that approximately 10 percent of the purchasers had not suffered an injury caused by the defendants’ conduct.
+The court found the number of uninjured class members was “de minimis” and could be separated in a later proceeding.
+The First Circuit granted the defendants leave to file an interlocutory appeal and subsequently reversed.

-Plaintiffs next argued that these differences did not matter since they could prove classwide antitrust impact through expert testimony, relying on the Supreme Court’s precedent in Tyson Foods, an overtime compensation case in which the Court approved of the use of an expert report calculating employees’ average time spent donning and removing protective equipment in order to establish total hours worked.
+The plaintiffs next argued that these differences did not matter since they could prove classwide antitrust impact through expert testimony, relying on the Supreme Court’s precedent in Tyson Foods, an overtime compensation case in which the Court approved the use of an expert report calculating employees’ average time spent donning and removing protective equipment in order to establish total hours worked.
 However, the First Circuit distinguished that precedent as limited to the use of statistical evidence in employment cases — and thus inapplicable to prove individual injury of class members in the case at bar.
-The court emphasized that class actions do not create a class entity but, rather, aggregate individual claims.
+The court emphasized that class actions do not create a class entity, but rather aggregate individual claims.
 Because approximately 10 percent of class members had not suffered any injury, the First Circuit reversed the lower court’s certification decision.